florisla/docs/compose/03-drush.md

 docker-compose --rm run drush
 ```

-Now you have access to Drush interactive shell.
+Now you have access to Drush's interactive shell.
 Type `st` to see status of your
 Drupal site.
 Press `Alt + D` to quit.

 You can run as many Drush containers as you want.
 If you quit it will be